Editor choice

 Positive

-• OA3 magnesium tonearm derived from U-Turn’s flagship Theory, exceptional for the price
+• OA3 magnesium tonearm derived from U-Turn’s flagship Theory — exceptional resonance characteristics for the price

-• Acrylic platter better resonance damping than aluminum or steel at this price
+• Acrylic platter — better resonance damping than aluminum or steel at this price point

-• Ortofon OM5E cartridge neutral, well-chosen, upgradeable within the OM range
+• Ortofon OM5E cartridge — neutral, well-chosen, upgradeable within the full OM range

 Negatives

-• No built-in preamp standard must add at order ($479 total) or buy separately
+• No built-in preamp standard — must add at order ($479 total) or buy separately before anything plays

-• Only 30 Amazon reviews new listing, though the original Orbit Plus has thousands of reviews across platforms
+• Only 36 Amazon reviews on this listing — Gen 2 is new to Amazon, though the original Orbit Plus has thousands of reviews across platforms

 The best turntable for listeners who want something built by people rather than an assembly line.
 The Gen 2 OA3 magnesium tonearm is derived from U-Turn’s flagship Theory turntable and delivers lower resonance than any competing tonearm at $399.
 The acrylic platter is the same material used on decks costing twice as much.
-Channel separation is noticeably sharper than the AT-LP120XUSB on well-recorded material.
-The trade-off is no built-in preamp standard and no auto-stop.
-If you own a preamp or are adding one at order, this is the better-built machine at $399.
+Channel separation is noticeably sharper than the AT-LP120XUSB on well-recorded material — the difference is most audible on solo piano and small ensemble jazz, where imaging precision separates a good turntable from a great one.
+The trade-off is no built-in preamp standard.
+Add it at order for $479 total, or buy the phono preamp separately.
 Read the full Orbit Plus Gen 2 review.

 5